Helen Thoreau: Death and legacy

 Helen Thoreau died from tuberculosis in Concord on June 14, 1849.
-She was eulogized by William Lloyd Garrison in The Liberator, with Garrison writing: She had the patience to investigate truth, the candor to acknowledge it when sufficient evidence was presented to her mind, and the moral courage to act in conformity with her convictions, however unpopular these convictions might be to the community around her.
+She was eulogized by William Lloyd Garrison in The Liberator newspaper, where he wrote: She had the patience to investigate truth, the candor to acknowledge it when sufficient evidence was presented to her mind, and the moral courage to act in conformity with her convictions, however unpopular these convictions might be to the community around her.
 Along with her mother and sister, Helen Thoreau has been acknowledged as a significant abolitionist and a key influence on galvanising her brother Henry's involvement in anti-slavery efforts.
 In a 2001 paper, Sandra Petrulionis wrote that: In Concord, a mecca of transcendentalism, abolitionism was predominantly women's work.
 For decades, Concord women sponsored speakers, disseminated periodicals and other propaganda, circulated and signed petitions, raised money, [and] traveled to national conventions...
 [I]t was largely through these outspoken women sharing their homes that Concord's famous men came to accept leading roles in the fight against slavery.